 There are just 5 almond wood casitas, which are hidden in jungle so pristine that not a single tree was cut down to build them.
 Each is a little colonial plantation house with folding doors carefully placed in the overgrown foliage to preserve perfect privacy, with secluded porches.

 The romantic feel continues inside, with canopy beds decorated with Balinese textiles and hung with mosquito nets.
-Both the Master Suites and the Premium Junior Suite have kingsize beds; the Junior Suites have queensize beds.
-The Master Suites are largest, as their lounge area has 2 daybeds and a dining table for 4 people.
+The Master Suites have kingsize beds; the Junior Suites have queensize beds.
+The Master Suites are largest, as their lounge area has 2 daybeds and a dining table for 4 people - best for families.

 There’s no air-conditioning, but all sides of the casitas are open to the ocean breezes thanks to louvered doors, and there are little bamboo blinds you can lower.
 There are comfortable rattan recliners and carved wooden settles upholstered in Javanese-inspired linens, next to walls in bold mustards and deep green, with stained glass windows.
 Bright contemporary paintings and stylish sitting areas with 1920s-inspired lamps and elegant sofas create a relaxing atmosphere.

-The open-sky bathrooms are huge and gloriously open to the elements, but thankfully completely private.
-The showers are good and hot, and the design is contemporary.
+Open-sky bathrooms are huge and gloriously open to the elements, but thankfully completely private.
+Contemporary styled showers are good and hot.
 Natural, organic and biodegradable toiletries are provided by a local company and are deliciously aromatic.
 Driftwood hangers on a rope form the wardrobe.

-Since our visit they have also made a simple Guestroom available, it’s smaller than the casitas and lacks a private deck area, but fittings remain high quality and it is the only room with air-conditioning.
+There's also a simple Guestroom available on request; it’s smaller than the casitas and lacks a private deck area, but fittings remain high quality and it is the only room with air-conditioning.

 Bathrobes, safe boxes and well-stocked complimentary minibars are provided; there are fresh flowers, too.
-Daybeds in 4 of the casitas can be made up as extra beds for families, but note that none of the bedrooms can be converted to twins.
-There are no televisions or phones to disturb the atmosphere of seclusion and silence, but WiFi is available throughout the resort.
+Note that none of the bedrooms can be converted to twins.
+There are no televisions or phones to disturb the atmosphere of seclusion and silence, but WiFi is available throughout.

 Meals are served on the terrace outside the clubhouse.
 Breakfast is superb; after delicious plates of tropical fruit, you’ll be offered a freshly cooked breakfast of your choice, including the traditional Costa Rican favourite of rice and black beans.
 Complimentary water, tea and coffee are available here throughout the day.